 Sc ore Reviewers Comments and Observations 1 AGREED NON-NEGOTIABLES FOR SERVIC E USERS 1 2 3 4 5 6 Poor Fair Average Good V.good Excellent 1.3 The initial entrance space must be a place to deal with whatever you need, with immediate onward direction to services.
 It must have a good vibe, to help you feel better and reduce anxiety, and communicate the ethos of the facility, a place of excellence and innovation and healing.
 The entrance door and space must be large enough to allow groups, and people with buggies etc, to fit through easily, and detail to prevent dirt tracking in without obstacles to movement.
 There should be a clear/obvious view from the entrance to: check-in facilities, toilets, food/refreshments, vertical circulation, ?wheelchair availability? and person who can help you.
 See also 1.6 for onward routes and wayfinding.
 The entrance space should provide places with different scales and opportunities - spaces for socialising, children's play and quiet escape etc. Good natural daylight (without glare), colour, texture, views to something interesting, art and direct access to useable landscape area for a breath of fresh air should all combine to provide a positive impression and an environment where any extended waiting, or time needed to think after an appointment, is a relaxing experience.
 The spaces must be observable from staff stations so help is available when needed and to aid a feeling of security.
-Space to communicate the work of the facility, the organisations that are part of it and any innovations, awards etc × 1.4 Reception facilities must allow for personal preferences and accommodate multiple patient needs with ease.
-The privacy of sensitive conversations must be maintained.
-Check-in systems organised so you need check-in only once and all offward appointments (tests, therapy, and consultation) will be aware of your arrival.
-Options for electronic and face to face check-in, with immediate feedback on likely wait till first appointment so you can deside what to do next and where to go to wait and obtain help you need for the onward journey Reception desks must not be immediately adjscent to waiting areas so that conversations are not readily overheard.
+Space to communicate the work of the facility, the organisations that are part of it and any innovations, awards etc A × > 1.4 Reception facilities must allow for personal Check-in systems organised so you need check-in only once and all onward $ \rightarrow $ $\triangleright$ preferences and accommodate multiple patient needs with ease.
+The privacy of sensitive conversations must be maintained. appointments (tests, therapy, and consultation) will be aware of rour arrival.
+Options for electronic and face to face check-in, with immediate feedback on likely wait till first appointment so you can devide what to do next and where to go to wait and obtain help you need for the onword journey Reception desks must not be immediately adjacent to waiting areas so that conversations are not readily overheard